jakobzhao/geog458/weeks/week06/readings.md

 [5] http://tools.medialab.sciences-po.fr/iwanthue/

-[6] ALl other concepts in the Bootstrap 4 Tutorial from W3Schools.
+[6] All other concepts in the Bootstrap 4 Tutorial from W3Schools.